Takua-Gandasa/Mavens-Toy/README.md

 #### AVERAGE TRANSACTION VALUE

 - With an average transaction value of $17.42, there’s potential to increase customer spending through strategies like upselling, bundling, or promoting premium products.

+#### STORE CITY, STORE LOCATION AND STATE SLICER

+- The store city slicer aids in targeted marketing and resource allocation by analyzing city performance.
+The store location slicer offers insights into individual store operations and guides expansion strategies.
+While, date slicer helps identify sales trends and evaluate promotional impacts over time.
+Together, these tools enhance decision-making in marketing, operations, and inventory management, driving growth and efficiency.

+#### SALES AND EARNINGS FOR EACH PRODUCT CATEGORY

+- Toys generate high revenue but have a low profit margin of 21.6%.
+In contrast, art & crafts boast a strong profit margin of 29.6%.
+Electronics lead with the highest profit margin at 45.5%, making it a highly profitable category that deserves further investment.
+Games show a healthy profit margin of 31.8% and could benefit from sales promotions or product expansion.
+Lastly, sports & outdoors have the lowest profit margin at 22.7%.

+#### PRODUCT CATEGORY BY UNITS

+- Toys have the highest sales volume at 157,000 units, indicating strong demand.
+Games follow with solid sales of 130,000 units, while sports & outdoors show moderate sales of 118,000 units.
+Electronics have lower sales at 104,000 units, and art & crafts have the lowest sales volume at 61,000 units.